Ship breaking: The Hong Kong Convention

-The EU Ship Recycling Regulation
+The EU Ship Recycling Regulation (EUSRR)

 The work on the EU's Ship Recycling Regulation (SRR) was started in 2013, after the adoption of the requirements from the Hong Kong International Convention for the safe and environmentally sound recycling of ships (HKC).
-However, it differs from the HKC in the way yards are authorised and in its list of inventories of hazardous materials, or IHM The argument for developing a specified regulation for ship recycling in the European Union, was that the EU noticed how many EU ships ended up in unsustainable recycling facilities.
-Europeans own around 40% of the world fleet, around 15000 ships.
-Among these around 10000 fly an EU Member-State flag, but only 7% of the EU-flagged ships are dismantled in the EU territory, and the rest are mostly dismantled in South Asia.
+However, it differs from the HKC in the way yards are authorised and in its list of inventories of hazardous materials, or IHM The argument for developing a specified regulation for ship recycling in the European Union was that the EU noticed how many EU ships ended up in unsustainable recycling facilities.
+Europeans own around 40% of the world fleet, around 15,000 ships.
+Among these, around 10,000 fly an EU Member State flag, but only 7% of the EU-flagged ships are dismantled in the EU territory, and the rest are mostly dismantled in South Asia.

-After the financial crisis in the early 2010s many ship owners ended up with an unexpected overcapacity of ships, and was selling of their vessels.
-The phasing out of single hull oil tankers also provided a rush to change out ones fleet.
+After the financial crisis in the early 2010s, many shipowners ended up with an unexpected overcapacity of ships, and were selling off their vessels.
+The phasing out of single-hull oil tankers also provided a rush to change out one's fleet.
 The EU's new FuelEU maritime initiative is also incentivising decarbonization of the maritime sector, which requires ships to sail on new renewables or less polluting fuels.
 This implies that the EU fleet already has and will undergo major changes and renewals in the coming years, thus leading to many ships being outdated or phased out, many being concerned for the end-of-life handling of these older ships.